How South Korea Reined In The Outbreak Without Shutting Everything Down

 The WHO's Maria Van Kerkhove acknowledged this week that for countries dealing with hundreds and even thousands of new cases every day, "finding every case" can be difficult.

 "We hear you.
-This is overwhelming," Kerkhove said on Wednesday.
+This is overwhelming," Van Kerkhove said on Wednesday.
 "But it's really important for us to take the examples of all these countries, look at what they did as it relates to the epidemiology in their country and learn from them."